• Skip to primary navigation

 4. Take off the heat and leave to cool for 15 mins

-5. Add a few drop of red food dye until you get the colouring you would like.
+5. Add a few drops of red food dye until you get the colouring you would like.

-7. You can use it once you have got it to its desired consistency with vampire fangs and pretend cuts.
+7. You can use it once it reaches the desired consistency with vampire fangs and pretend cuts.

-8. If you take some of the sticky blood out and smear it on grease proof paper, it will set hard like a scab does!
+8. If you remove some of the sticky blood and smear it on greaseproof paper, it will set hard like a scab does!

 Blood and guts Science Sparks